What is a Thermocouple?

 Thermocouple Color Coding

-Different thermocouples are colour-coded according to their type.
-K Type thermocouples are colour-coded Yellow.
+Different thermocouples are color-coded according to their type.
+K Type thermocouples are color-coded Yellow.

 K Type Thermocouple Monitoring

 Thermocouples output a small voltage scale, which is converted using a formula to a temperature reading.
 The number of millivolts measured equates arithmetically to a specific temperature.
 K-type thermocouples have a good linear response.
 The graph below illustrates the different thermocouple types, their millivolt output, and equivalent temperature value for that reading.

 K-Type thermocouples are inexpensive, small, dependable, and have fast reaction times.
 They can measure a wide range of temperatures from -270°C to 1,372°C with a small degree of error.
 Typically K-type thermocouples are used in temperatures above 540°C and in oxidizing atmospheres.